 Live recording of the debut London performance for the duo of Limpe Fuchs and Evan Parker - two giants of avant garde music.
-Having met at Fort Process Festival in 2016 and seen each other perform solo in a tiny underground bunker, the two then paired up for a couple of duo concerts - one at OTO, and one in Brighton for the Alternative Jazz Festival.
+Having met at Fort Process Festival in 2016 and seen each other perform solo in a tiny underground bunker, the two then paired up for a couple of duo concerts - one at OTO, and one in Brighton for Lost Property Arts Collective.
 Fuchs brings her unique menagerie of sounds to the space - variable wood and stone blocks (marble and serpentinite sourced from Sondrio in Upper Italy), ringing bronze pendulum strings and a variety of skin and bronze drums sound out alongside her own voice and a two toned harmonic violin.
 Fuch's huge set up, spread out across the stage area and unique to each performance, means the music to develops through movement - as each instrument is played, another is left in silence.
 Their duo evolves in phases, navigated by Fuch's movement around the room, and Parker's intuitive finding of endings, of pauses and of ways to engage with Fuch's personal rhythms is perfect.
 Surely the beginning of a regular duo?
 We hope so.

 Limpe Fuchs / percussion, vocals, violin